Separation and divorce

 If your application concerns your children (e.g., custody, support, parental authority) and your property, you need to apply to the Superior Court of Québec.

-If your application concerns only your property, the court you apply to depends on the value of the property or, if you’re co-owners, the value of your share in the property:
+If your application concerns only your property, the court you apply to depends on various elements, such as the value of the property or, if you’re co-owners, the value of your share in the property.
+Talk to a legal professional or make an appointment at a legal clinic to find out where to file your application.

 Are you looking for a lawyer, a notary, a mediator or a psychologist?